adamk72/commonplacebook/packages/work_log_adam.md

 # Dates

+## 07-FEB-2024

+- Target Time: 1h ()
+- Goal: Elaborate on custom route so that it pulls real data (use to replace the test code in the core find controller.)
+- Result:

-## 05-FEB-2024
+## 06-FEB-2024

-- Target Time: 1h
+- Target Time: 1h (45m)
 - Goal: Follow up from 04 & 05
 - Result: Pulled info via user data.
 Pull word data.
+Add custom route; got this working.
 - @TODO: Make sure that user-words can't duped for a user (which can happen code, but I'm wondering if there would be a good practice doing it at the CM level)

 ## 05-FEB-2024